mathiase4/wow-guild-recruitment/README.md

 - The live site uses a PostgreSQL database and serves media/static files correctly.

+## Agile Planning

+I worked with Agile methods in a very simple way.

+- **User Stories:**
+  I created user stories with acceptance criteria.

+- **Project Board:**
+  I used a GitHub Project Kanban board with columns (To Do → In Progress → Done).

+- **MoSCoW Priorities:**
+  - **Must have:** CRUD for guilds, register/login/logout, deployment, security.
+  - **Should have:** image upload, success messages.
+  - **Could have:** search, comments, profiles, forum (future).
+  - **Won’t have:** advanced features not needed for this project.

+- **Iterations (sprints):**
+  1. Setup project and guild list/detail.
+  2. Authentication and create guild.
+  3. Edit/delete guilds + permissions.
+  4. Image upload and admin publish/unpublish.
+  5. Deployment, testing, documentation.

+- **Definition of Done:**
+  A story is finished when the feature works, code is pushed to GitHub, tests pass, and the Issue is closed on the board.

 ## Features

 This section provides an overview of the main features of the website, with screenshots to demonstrate the final product.